inpsyde/composer-asset-compiler/README.md

 The second usage, is shown where `env` is a property of `auto-run`, one of the possible root-level settings, and allows to define per-environment configuration for that specific setting.

-This usage is allowed for any of the configuration that in the configuration cheat-sheet table in the previous sections have "*yes*" under "*By env*".
+This usage is allowed for any of the configuration that in the configuration cheat-sheet table in the previous sections have "*yes*" in the "*By env*" column.